 Quest is unique.
 Its groundbreaking approach to postsecondary education began as an experiment.
-Now in its second decade, the university has made its mark, staking its claim as one of Canada’s important institutions of higher learning.
+Today, Quest University is one of Canada’s important institutions of higher learning.

-Quest is accredited by the Degree Quality Assessment Board of the province of British Columbia and is a member of the Education Quality Assurance.
+Quest University Canada is accredited by the Degree Quality Assessment Board of the province of British Columbia, and is a member of the Education Quality Assurance.

 Bachelor of Arts and Sciences